 A jellyfish like a pink silk muumuu with pleated ribbons.

+Not happy with this one: Just.
+Too.
+Much.
 Looks like the sort of horrible lampshade you sometimes come across at a Salvation Army shop.
 I like the tentacles, though.

 The Meh Jellyfish…every smack of jellyfish has to have one: kinda boring, lacks spark.
 That beaded curtain was a really lazy, unimaginative, clichéd way to finish what might have been an okay exumbrella.
 (That’s that outer, umbrella-looking part of the jellyfish.
 I looked it up just now.)
 Maybe if I transplanted the tentacles from the crocheted lamp jellyfish…

 One interpretation of mangroves.

 Speaking of mangroves, check out my accidentally fabulous tomato plant, growing like nobody’s business in the middle of a mangrove creek!
 It sprouted from some kitchen scraps thrown onto a basil plant!
 Pretty soon it had ousted the withering basil and become the star plant on the F/V SonOfAGun.

 This Sunday was spent just the way I have fantasized about spending a Sunday for many, many weeks: no craft market, no dinner parties, no social commitments, no dramas, no urgent errands, no housekeeping.
 I got up at a lazy 8 a.m. and—after breakfast and getting a huge pot of coffee ready—set to work with the aim of getting one simple project done, from start to finish, in one day.

 I took an idea for a new journal cover design and moved it from daydream…to doodle…to finished illustration.
 In these pictures it isn’t quite done…but dusk came along just as I put in the finishing touches of opaque white ink, and then it was too dark to photograph the illustration properly.